Somethin' Else (song)

 "Somethin' Else" is a song by the rockabilly musician Eddie Cochran, co-written by his girlfriend Sharon Sheeley and his elder brother Bob Cochran, and released in 1959.
-It has been covered by a wide range of artists, including Johnny Hallyday and the Sex Pistols.
+It has been covered by a wide range of artists, including Johnny Hallyday, the Sex Pistols, Led Zeppelin, and Tom Petty and the Heartbreakers.

 Original version

 Bob Cochran, Eddie's brother, and Sharon Sheeley share the song writing credit along with Eddie.
 The first-person lyrics describe how the singer wants a convertible car he cannot afford, and a girl who he fears will not go out with him.
 But in the end, by saving money, he is able to buy an old Ford car, and works up the confidence to ask the girl out.

 Musicians on the session were: Vocals/Guitar: Eddie Cochran, Drums: Gene Reggio, Electric Bass: Don Myers.
 The song peaked at No. 22 on the UK Singles Chart, and reached No. 58 on the Billboard Hot 100 in the U.S.